alkindi17/pokedex/README.md

 🔗 Visit at: https://pokedex.alialkindi.dev

 This is a React web application built with Next.js.
-It utilizes the PokeAPI to retrieve information about Pokémon.
+It utilises the PokeAPI to retrieve information about Pokémon.
 The application displays all Pokémon and their details, with the ability to search and filter the list of pokemons, and more.

 ## Project Overview